bhubr/wp-news-slider/README.md

 # Todo

 - widget title link => blog (or list of custom post types)
-- Reset timer after number/prev/next click
+- bug width slide horizontal
 - Add a clearfix at the end of the thumb div
 - Handle custom post types
 - Full translation